Windbreaks – Agroforestry for Any Property

-Additionally, in the flat topography found throughout much of Wisconsin, windbreaks add three-dimensional structure to the landscape.
+Additionally, in the relatively flat topography found throughout much of Wisconsin, windbreaks add three-dimensional structure to the landscape.
 This structure can act as noise and visual screens and create micro-climates that improve habitat diversity.
 Micro-climates are small areas that differ in temperature and exposure to wind, light, and moisture.
 Increasing the variety of conditions on your property expands the diversity of species it can support, whether they’re wildlife, agricultural, or horticultural.

 Planning Your Windbreak